metadatacenter/cedar-manual/docs/_sections/c5/composition.md

 ---
 We're sorry, this resource has not yet been developed.
 You are welcome to contribute to its development at the link below.

+This will cover the best ways to build composable templates, in which elements can be combined in various combinations in different templates.